Michael Parkhurst

 Michael Finlay Parkhurst (born January 24, 1984) is an American former soccer player who played as a defender.
 The 2005 MLS Rookie of the Year and 2007 MLS Defender of the Year Award, Parkhurst was capable of playing both as a center back and right back.
 He played for the United States national team, including being a member of three CONCACAF Gold Cup squads and participating in the 2008 Summer Olympics.
 Parkhurst is a co-founder of USL Championship club Rhode Island FC.

 Youth and college

 Born in Providence, Rhode Island, Parkhurst attended the Bradenton Soccer Academy in Florida.
 He played college soccer at Wake Forest University for the Demon Deacons from 2002 to 2004, where he is "considered one of Wake Forest’s greatest defensive players."
 He started all sixty-two games the team played during his tenure, scoring once.
-Parkhurst was named a second-team All-American as a sophomore and junior and graduated from the university with a degree in history.
+Parkhurst was named a three time All-ACC selection, a second-team All-American as a sophomore and junior and graduated from the university with a degree in history.
 He then signed a Generation adidas contract with MLS following the 2004 season.